 Strengthening phytosanitary border controls

-Agriculture plays an important role in Azerbaijan's economy and currently employs about 40% of the workforce.
+Agriculture plays an important role in Azerbaijan's economy and employs about 40% of the workforce.
 The main arable crops are wheat, vegetables, various fruits, grapes, cotton, tea and citrus.
 In the context of Azerbaijan's rapid modernisation and improvements in infrastructure, developing the agrarian sector and increasing plant and plant product exports is crucial to the country's economy.

-To facilitate this, the establishment of the State Phytosanitary Control Service (SPCS) was decreed in 2005 in order to implement the Phytosanitary Law.
-The mandate of the SPCS is to ensure the country's phytosanitary safety in relation to import, manufacture, storage and processing of plants and plant products.
-The SPCS still faces numerous challenges in its ability to implement this mandate effectively.
+To facilitate this, the establishment of the SPCS was decreed in 2005 in order to implement the Phytosanitary Law.
+The mandate of the SPCS was to ensure the country's phytosanitary safety in relation to import, manufacture, storage and processing of plants and plant products.
+However, the SPCS faced numerous challenges in its ability to implement its mandate effectively.

 Pest diagnostics service strengthened

 A number of capacity-building activities for inspectors (136) and laboratory staff (17) on various aspects of pest diagnostics both in Azerbaijan and abroad were conducted.
 These include: three rounds (one for each year of project implementation) of training in basic inspection and pest diagnostics, on-the-job training for laboratory staff, and validation of laboratory methods.